-Recognized as one of Montreal's Top Employers (2017)
+Recognized as one of Montreal's Top Employers (2019):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 30, 2019)

-Here are some of the reasons why Dassault Systèmes Canada Inc. was selected as one of Montreal's Top Employers (2017):
+Here are some of the reasons why Dassault Systèmes Canada Inc. was selected as one of Montreal's Top Employers (2019):

 - Dassault Systèmes Canada provides maternity leave top-up payments to employees who are new mothers (up to 90% of salary for up to 18 weeks) and offers the option to extend their leave into an unpaid leave of absence

-- Dassault Systèmes Canada maintains a corporate citizenship committee responsible for selecting organizations to receive charitable donations each year (based on employee comments and interest) -- the company's current charitable focus includes community, education, the environment and health
+- Dassault Systèmes Canada maintains a Corporate Citizenship Committee responsible for selecting organizations to receive charitable donations each year (based on employee comments and interest) -- the company's current charitable focus includes community, education, the environment and health